 491(G).
 RESEARCH IN CULTURAL ANTHROPOLOGY.
-(3, 0, 3).
-Practical introduction to research methods in cultural anthropology.
-Emphasis on field work techniques and independent fieldwork investigation of social and cultural patterns.
+(3-6).
+Research methods.
+Emphasis on fieldwork techniques and investigation.
 Restr: Junior or senior standing and permission of instructor required.

 493(G).
 SEMINAR IN ANTHROPOLOGY.
 (3, 0, 3).
 Content varies.
 May be repeated for credit.
 Examination of topics in archaeology or in cultural or physical anthropology.
 Restr: Permission of instructor required.